How To Make Running A Habit

-Greats like Mo Farah or Paula Radcliffe will have special workouts, super diets and incredible back-up teams to help them, but at the core of it all is there love of running - getting out as much as possible.
+Greats like Mo Farah or Paula Radcliffe will have special workouts, super diets, and incredible back-up teams to help them.
+At the core of it all is their love of running and getting outside as much as possible.
+Each person is different however, and some tricks will work well for some and not so well for others.
+So, if you want to know how to get into a running routine, the first step is to find what works for you.

 The formation of a new habit involves four stages, which are: